Blosberg/Berlin_voting_class/README.md

 As such, machines can learn to identify the historical region of such regions (in German 'bezirk's) just by looking at the way people there vote --with over 95% accuracy, given certain allowances.
 Some regions are better integrated than others, and these regions are overwhelmingly dominated by a particular party.
 Can you guess which?

 Full results are shown in [this report](Writeup/Berlin_report.pdf).
 Please note that this project is motivated by personal interest to develop and apply data science tools and associated fields of machine learning.
+This is fun, socially relevant classifier problem with just the right amount of noise for a pedagogical "real world" social situation.
 Feel free to comment on remaining questions and features that could still be explored.

 ![](figures/BMap_Ccoded.png)